ChrisWhealy/DistributedSystemNotes/Lecture 06.md

 * Processing out of sequence messages on the assumption that the intervening message is lost.
 If this assumption turns out to be false and the message delivery was simply delayed, then the late message would have to be dropped

-Neither of the above strategies are very good in that they tend to create more problems than they solve...
+Neither of the above strategies are very good because in practice, they tend to create more problems than they solve&hellip;

 ### Vacuous FIFO Delivery